mlcommons/power-dev/ptd_client_server/README.md

 <details><summary>Example option 1: a dummy workload</summary>

 Create a dummy workload script named `dummy.sh`.
-It does nothing but mimicking the real loadgen by creating empty loadgen log files in the `dummy-loadgen-logs` directory.
+This will mimic the real loadgen by creating mock loadgen log files in the `dummy-loadgen-logs` directory.

 ```sh
 #!/usr/bin/env bash